-1 regardless of adjudication, under 18 USC s.
+regardless of adjudication, under 18

+USC s.
 669, ss.
+285-

-285- 287, s.
+287, s.
 371, s.
+1001,

-1001, s.
+s.
 1035, s.
 1341, s.

+1343,

-1343, s.
+s.
 1347, s.
 1349, or s.

 1518, or 42 USC ss.

-1320a-7b, relating to the Medicaid program.
-(Section 456.072(1)(ii), F.S.) (hh) Failing to remit the sum owed to the state for overpayment from the Medicaid program pursuant to a final order, judgment, or settlement.
-(Section 456.072(1)(jj), F.S.)
-From a Reprimand to Probation of the license, and an administrative fine up to \$1,000.00.
-From a Reprimand to Suspension of license, and an administrative fine up to \$5,000.00.
-From Suspension to Revocation of license, and an administrative fine up to \$10,000.00 (ii) Being terminated from the state Medicaid program, or any other state Medicaid program, or the federal Medicare program.
-(Section 456.072(1)(kk), F.S.)
-From a Reprimand of the license and an administrative fine up to \$1,000.00 to Revocation and a fine up to \$10,000.
-From a Reprimand to Suspension of license, and an administrative fine up to \$5,000.00 up to Revocation and a fine up to \$10,000.
-From Suspension to Revocation of license, and an administrative fine of \$1,000.00 to \$5,000.00 up to Revocation and a fine up to \$10,000. (jj) Being convicted of, or entering into a plea of guilty or nolo contendere to, any misdemeanor or felony, regardless of adjudication, which relates to health care fraud.
-(Section 456.072(1)(II), F.S.)
-Revocation and a fine of \$10,000, or in the case of application for licensure, denial of license.
+1320a-7b, relating to

+the Medicaid program.

+(Section 456.072(1)(ii),

+F.S.)

+(hh) Failing to remit the From a Reprimand to From a Reprimand to From Suspension to

+sum owed to the state Probation of the Suspension of license, Revocation of license,

+for license, and an and an administrative and an administrative

+overpayment from the administrative fine up fine up to \$5,000.00. fine up to \$10,000.00

+Medicaid program to \$1,000.00.

+pursuant to a final

+order, judgment, or

+settlement.

+(Section 456.072(1)(jj),

+F.S.)

+(ii) Being terminated From a Reprimand of From a Reprimand to From Suspension to

+from the state Medicaid the license and an Suspension of license, Revocation of license,

+program, administrative fine up and an administrative and an administrative

+or any other state to \$1,000.00 to fine up to \$5,000.00 fine of \$1,000.00 to

+Medicaid program, or Revocation and a fine up to Revocation and \$5,000.00 up to

+the federal Medicare up to \$10,000. a fine up to \$10,000.
+Revocation and a fine

+program.
+(Section up to \$10,000.

+456.072(1)(kk), F.S.)

+(jj) Being convicted of, Revocation and a fine

+or entering into a plea of \$10,000, or in the

+of guilty or nolo case of application for

+contendere to, any licensure, denial of

+misdemeanor or felony, license.

+regardless of

+adjudication, which

+relates to health care

+fraud.

+(Section 456.072(1)(II),

+F.S.)
-(2) Based upon consideration of aggravating and mitigating factors present in an individual case, the Board may deviate from the penalties recommended above.
-The Board shall consider as aggravating or mitigating circumstances the following:

-- (a) The danger to the public; - (b) The length of time since the date of violation; - (c) The number of complaints filed against the licensee; - (d) The length of time the licensee has practiced without complaint or violations; - (e) The actual damage, physical or otherwise, to the patient;
+- (2) Based upon consideration of aggravating and mitigating factors present in an individual case, the Board may deviate from the penalties recommended above.
+The Board shall consider as aggravating or mitigating circumstances the following: - (a) The danger to the public; - (b) The length of time since the date of violation; - (c) The number of complaints filed against the licensee; - (d) The length of time the licensee has practiced without complaint or violations; - (e) The actual damage, physical or otherwise, to the patient;

-(f) The deterrent effect of the penalty imposed;

-(g) The effect of the penalty upon the licensee's livelihood;

-(h) Any efforts the licensee has made toward rehabilitation;

-(i) The actual knowledge of the licensee pertaining to the violation;

-(j) Attempts by the licensee to correct or stop violations or refusal by the licensee to correct or stop violations;

-(k) Related violations found against the licensee in another state including findings of guilt or innocence, penalties imposed and penalties served;

-(I) Any other mitigating or aggravating circumstances that are particular to that licensee or to the situation so long as the aggravating or mitigating circumstances are articulated in the Board's final order.

-(3) The provisions of this rule shall not be construed to prohibit civil action or criminal prosecution as provided by law.
+- (f) The deterrent effect of the penalty imposed; - (g) The effect of the penalty upon the licensee's livelihood: - (h) Any efforts the licensee has made toward rehabilitation; - (i) The actual knowledge of the licensee pertaining to the violation; - (j) Attempts by the licensee to correct or stop violations or refusal by the licensee to correct or stop violations: - (k) Related violations found against the licensee in another state including findings of guilt or innocence, penalties imposed and penalties served; - (I) Any other mitigating or aggravating circumstances that are particular to that licensee or to the situation so long as the aggravating or mitigating circumstances are articulated in the Board's final order. - (3) The provisions of this rule shall not be construed to prohibit civil action or criminal prosecution as provided by law.
 Nor may the provisions of this rule be construed to limit the ability of the Board to enter into binding stipulations as per Section 120.57(4), F.S.